 Buy property to invest or relocate

 Investing in Antigua and Barbuda real estate is a fantastic way to secure your assets, gain a second home in paradise, and even make an income on the side, either by subletting or short-term letting to holiday goers.
-Typically speaking, expats buy property in Antigua particularly since it’s more developed than Barbuda.
-If interested in relocating, then consider applying for Antigua and Barbuda’s citizenship investment program.
-One of the investment routes to a passport so happens to be purchasing real estate.
+Typically speaking, expats buy property in Antigua, particularly since it’s more developed than Barbuda.
+If you want to relocate, consider applying for Antigua and Barbuda’s citizenship investment program.
+One of the investment routes to a passport so happens to be purchasing Caribbean real estate.

 - The property must be kept for at least five years.